Chart Color Schemes

 Narara has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Overseas migration accounted for approximately 51.1% of overall population gains in recent periods.
 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Narara is expected to experience population growth just below the median of statistical areas analyzed by AreaSearch.
-By 2041, the area's population is projected to increase by 837 persons, marking an 11.2% total rise over the 17-year period.
+For areas not covered by these data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts and latest ERP population numbers, Narara is expected to increase by approximately 837 persons by 2041, reflecting an 11.2% total increase over the 17-year period.

 Frequently Asked Questions - Population